fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to the Prophet (PBUH), there are 10 major signs that will precede the last Hour and will announce of the finality of the Day of Reckoning.
 These 10 signs are explained in the following hadith:

 Muslim narrated that Hudhayfah ibn Aseed al-Ghifaari (may Allaah be pleased with him) said: The Prophet (peace and blessings of Allaah be upon him) came out to us when we were discussing.
 He said: “What are you discussing?”
 They said: “We are talking about the Hour.”
 He said: “It will never begin until you see ten signs before it.”
 He mentioned the smoke, the Dajjaal, the Beast, the rising of the sun from its place of setting, the descent of ‘Eesa ibn Maryam (peace and blessings of Allaah be upon him), Ya’jooj and Ma’jooj, and three landslides, one in the east, one in the west and one in the Arabian Peninsula, and the last of that is a fire which will emerge from Yemen and drive the people to their place of gathering (Sahih Muslim, Book 041: 6931)

+These signs are connected to each other.
+When one comes, the other one follows.

 </details><details><summary>